 One-year CDs are a unique middle ground.
 One-year CDs often offer higher rates than high-yield savings or money market accounts today, without the major long-term commitment of other CD options.
 That’s increasingly important to keep in mind as interest rates rise.

-Since March, the Federal Reserve has raised its target federal funds rate four times with more potential rate hikes to come.
-As the Fed keeps raising rates in its aim to balance inflation, CD rates will climb, too.
+Since March, the Federal Reserve has raised its federal funds rate six times and another potential rate hike in December.
+The latest increase pushed the Fed’s rate range to 3.75% – 4%.
+As the Fed keeps raising rates in its aim to balance inflation, CD and savings rates will climb, too.

 “CD rates tend to be a reflection of the federal funds rate,” says Sweta Bhargav, a certified financial planner and principal financial advisor for Adviso Wealth, a financial planning and investment firm in Philadelphia.
 “So when the Federal Reserve increases interest rates, then [CD rates are] usually in effect quite soon after that.”

 Compared to longer CDs, 1-year CDs can guarantee a good return and more liquidity amid rate hikes.
 Here are the best rates on one-year CDs today:

 |Bank||1 year apy||Minium Deposit|

 |Live Oak Bank||4.25%||$2500|

 |American Express National Bank||4.00%||$0|